Paniliakos F.C.: Recent years

-The Pyrgos team will immediately gain the appreciation of the audience thanks to the beautiful and passionate football that will be presented, while the world of Pyrgos and Elis, in general, will stand beside it by flooding the National Stadium Pyrgos.
-The 1996–97 season will undoubtedly be the best year for Paniliakos after finishing in 7th with 13 wins and in the first round the team will be placed in the top positions of the table.
-Paniliakos' presence in Ethniki will continue until 2000–01, when the team, after 6 years of continuous presence and amazing performances, wins historical victories against all major Greek football teams, will return to the 2nd National a notorious barrage with Panachaiki where Paniliakos witnessed an inexplicable arbitration, which left no room for doubt as to which team would be devalued.
+The Pyrgos team immediately gained the appreciation of the audience, thanks to the beautiful and passionate football they played, while the people of Pyrgos and Elis, in general, stood by the team by flooding the National Stadium Pyrgos.
+The 1996–97 season was undoubtedly the best year for Paniliakos as they finished 7th with 13 wins, and in the first round, the team was placed in the top positions of the table.
+Paniliakos' presence in the Ethniki (Greek First Division) continued until 2000–01, when the team, after 6 years of continuous presence and amazing performances, achieving historic victories against all major Greek football teams, was sent back to the 2nd National after a notorious barrage match against Panachaiki where Paniliakos witnessed an inexplicable arbitration, which left no doubt as to which team was being devalued.

-In the 2 nd National, Paniliakos would stay for 2 years as in 2003–04, Paniliakos would return to the 1st National.
-Unfortunately, this time, the presence of the team in the "big lounges" would only last for one year, after the end of the season he would find Paniliakos in the penultimate position of the scoring and with the offensive offensive for every Pyrgos fan- follower of the team, last match with Panathinaikos, who would finalize the downgrading of the team to the 2nd National.
-A fight, which was banned from entering the fans and fans of Panileiakos by the team administration.
+In the 2nd National, Paniliakos would stay for 2 years as in 2003–04, Paniliakos returned to the 1st National.
+Unfortunately, this time, the team's presence in the "big lounges" would last only one year, as at the end of the season, Paniliakos found themselves in second-to-last place.
+Adding to the frustration for every Pyrgos fan and follower of the team was the last match against Panathinaikos, which finalised the team's relegation to the 2nd National.
+That match had banned Paniliakos fans and supporters from entering the stadium, a decision made by the team's administration.

 Paniliakos players during 2022/23 season.

 After 2004, the team's progress was declining, facing huge economic problems and reaching the demo to the 4th National.
 In the 2009–10 season, Paniliakos will finish 1st in the 6th Group of the 4th National Team, thus climbing to the 3rd National and filling again with hopes for the future fans-fans, who continued to be next to it and support their favorite team.

 In 2012–13, Paniliakos will win the rally in the 2nd National Championship, after the restructuring of the championships.
 In the next few years, they will find the team of various executives who will try to exploit their involvement in their management team for their benefit and lead Paniliakos to the most black side of his story, as in the middle of the 2014 season / 15 will be forced to withdraw from the 2nd National Championship, while in the 2015–16 season the team will not be able to go down to the Third National Championship, remaining inactive and relegated to A1 FCA Elis.

-However, that year, Paniliakos will find a new administration, consisting of a group of important businessmen in the city, aiming at the immediate return of the team to the National categories, as well as the joy and optimism of the team returning to the group's friends of the Tower.
+However, that year, Paniliakos will find a new administration, consisting of a group of important businessmen in the city, aiming at the immediate return of the team to the National categories, as well as the joy and optimism of the team returning to the group's friends of Pyrgos.

+In the summer of 2024, Paniliakos was dissolved and did not participate in any league.